Incandescent light bulb: Early pre-commercial research

 In 1761, Ebenezer Kinnersley demonstrated heating a wire to incandescence.
+However such wires tended to melt or oxidize very rapidly (burn) in the presence of air.
+Limelight became a popular form of stage lighting in the early 19th century, by heating a piece of calcium oxide to incandescence with an oxyhydrogen torch.

 In 1802, Humphry Davy used what he described as "a battery of immense size", consisting of 2,000 cells housed in the basement of the Royal Institution of Great Britain, to create an incandescent light by passing the current through a thin strip of platinum, chosen because the metal had an extremely high melting point.
 It was not bright enough nor did it last long enough to be practical, but it was the precedent behind the efforts of scores of experimenters over the next 75 years.
+Davy also demonstrated the electric arc, by passing high current between two pieces of charcoal.

+For the next 40 years much research was given to turning the carbon arc lamp into a practical means of lighting.
+The carbon arc itself was dim and violet in color, emitting most of its energy in the ultraviolet, but the positive electrode was heated to just below the melting point of carbon and glowed very brightly with incandescence very close to that of sunlight.
+Arc lamps burned up their carbon rods very rapidly, expelled dangerous carbon monoxide, and tended to produce outputs in the tens of kilowatts.
+Therefore, they were only practical for lighting large areas, so researchers continued to search for a way to make lamps suitable for home use.

 Over the first three-quarters of the 19th century, many experimenters worked with various combinations of platinum or iridium wires, carbon rods, and evacuated or semi-evacuated enclosures.
 Many of these devices were demonstrated and some were patented.

 In 1835, James Bowman Lindsay demonstrated a constant electric light at a public meeting in Dundee, Scotland.
 He stated that he could "read a book at a distance of one and a half feet".
 However he did not develop the electric light any further.